wolfeidau/wolfeidau_site/_posts/2011-10-16-monitoring-the-openjdk-from-the-cli.md

 category: Java Performance Monitoring
 ---

 Currently I do quite a bit of work in and around the [Java virtual machine](http://openjdk.java.net/) \(JVM), most of the time on Linux.
-When things go awry and I am trying to establish why I reach for the Java performance analysis tools.
-These tools come in two forms, the wonderful GUI known as [visualvm](http://visualvm.java.net/) which I use when I am working on my local machine, and the cli tools packaged with the Java Development Kit (JDK) which I use when working remotely.
+When things go awry and I am trying to establish why, I reach for the Java performance analysis tools.
+These tools come in two forms, the wonderful GUI known as [visualvm](http://visualvm.java.net/), which I use when I am working on my local machine, and the cli tools packaged with the Java Development Kit (JDK), which I use when working remotely.

 The CLI tools I am referring to are: